symfony/symfony-docs/best_practices/business-logic.rst

     Use autowiring to automate the configuration of application services.

 :doc:`Service autowiring </service_container/autowiring>` is a feature provided by Symfony's Service Container to manage services with minimal configuration.
-It reads the type-hints on your constructor (or other methods) and automatically passes you the correct services.
+It reads the type-hints on your constructor (or other methods) and automatically passes the correct services to each method.
 It can also add :doc:`service tags </service_container/tags>` to the services needed them, such as Twig extensions, event subscribers, etc.

 The blog application needs a utility that can transform a post title (e.g.
 "Hello World") into a slug (e.g. "hello-world") to include it as part of the